Waka jumping

+A 2013 Fairfax-Ipsos poll found that 76% of those surveyed oppose MPs staying in Parliament if they leave their party.

 Legislation

 The implementation of the mixed-member proportional (MMP) electoral system after a referendum in 1993 led to a series of defections and re-alignments as the former two-party system adjusted to the change.
 This led to the rise and fall of a number of political parties in New Zealand, including the creation of New Zealand First and ACT.
 The new political climate tended to favour the establishment of new political parties since in former times, dissidents had often simply become independent MPs.
-In the two previous parliaments before the 2001 Act had been passed, 22 MPs defected.
+In the two previous parliaments before the 2001 act had been passed, 22 MPs defected.

 Electoral (Integrity) Amendment Act 2001

-The frequency of waka-jumping made New Zealand enact the Electoral (Integrity) Amendment Act 2001, which had been introduced by Labour Party associate justice minister Margaret Wilson in 1999 but had been promoted by Labour's coalition partner Alliance ahead of that year's general election.
-The Act expired at the 2005 election, when the sunset clause came into effect.
+The frequency of waka jumping made New Zealand enact the Electoral (Integrity) Amendment Act 2001, which had been introduced by Labour Party associate justice minister Margaret Wilson in 1999 but had been promoted by Labour's coalition partner Alliance ahead of that year's general election.
+The act expired at the 2005 election, when the sunset clause came into effect.
 It required MPs who had entered Parliament via a party list to resign from Parliament if they left that party's parliamentary caucus.

 However, parties were still able to find ways around this law.
 When the Alliance split in 2002 over how to respond to the invasion of Afghanistan, Jim Anderton nominally remained the leader of the Alliance inside Parliament while he campaigned outside Parliament as the leader of the newly-founded Progressive Party.
 The resulting uncertainty around the Alliance’s position contributed to Prime Minister Helen Clark's decision to call an early general election in 2002.
 While the law was in force, it was used once to expel a list MP from Parliament (an electorate MP who changed parties could still fight a by-election, as Tariana Turia did).

 In December 2003, the ACT Party caucus voted to expel Donna Awatere Huata, an ACT list MP who became an independent after she had been charged with fraud.
 The expulsion became the subject of litigation, and Awatere Huata was not expelled from Parliament until a Supreme Court decision handed down in November 2004.
-A proposed Bill to replace the Act in 2005 failed.
+A proposed bill to replace the act in 2005 failed.